Vietnam pulls DreamWorks' Abominable film over South China Sea map

 A spokeswoman for CJ CGV Vietnam, Vietnam's largest cinema chain and a unit of South Korea's CJ CGV, declined to comment.

+At the National Cinema Center in Hanoi, workers could be seen taking down posters for the film late on Monday.

+"I'd planned to watch this film but after having heard about that maritime sovereignty issue, I think I shouldn't," Hanoi-based student and cinema fan Phan Thi Nhi Ha told Reuters outside the center.

-In August, police broke up a brief protest outside the Chinese embassy in Hanoi over the operations of a Chinese survey vessel in the disputed waters.
+In August, police broke up a brief protest outside the Chinese embassy in Hanoi over the survey vessel.

 Vietnam has repeatedly accused the vessel and its escorts of violating its sovereignty and has demanded that China remove its ships from the area.